shovradas/atlas-evalutil/README.md

 ## Outputs
 When `--export` option is specified, the output is stored at default output directory or directory specified through `--output-dir` option.
-See [here](#global-options) for more information.
+See [scenario](#scenario) or [chart](#chart) options for more information.
 A typical directory structure is as follows:
 ~~~
 output
 |___ memory_usage.svg